Skip to main content

 Microsoft publicly released a statement where they said, “The tech sector itself is addressing a new facet that has long been important to the U.S. economy and American democracy – the right of workers to organize… We are committed to creative and collaborative approaches with unions when employees wish to exercise their rights.”

-WHAT IF A MANAGER VIOLATES NEUTRALITY?
+WHAT IF THERE IS A VIOLATION OF NEUTRALITY?

 WHAT IS AN ORGANIZING COMMITTEE?

 We all have to take action to build our union.
 Signing a card is the first step, but we need people to join us and help us reach more coworkers.
 This group is called the organizing committee and we do the work of building our union.
 We want to make sure this group of people organizing our workplace is representative across teams, demographics, tenure, basically everything.
-The more people in this group, the more powerful and effective we are — contact an organizer and we’ll get you looped into the committee for your team.
+The more people in this group, the more powerful and effective we are!
+Contact an organizer and we’ll get you looped into the committee for your team.

 OK, I AM PRO UNION.
 BUT WHY SHOULD I SHARE THAT WITH MY CO-WORKERS?